 - 1 teaspoon ground cumin

-- 1 cup chopped tomatoes
+- 1 cup chopped tomatoes – fresh or canned

 - 1 small jalapeno pepper diced – optional

 - preheat the oven to 375 and line a baking sheet with parchment paper

 - cut the squash in half vertically with a sharp knife

 - scoop out the seeds from the squash and set them aside for another use such as roasting them

 - chop the garlic, onion, peppers and tomatoes and set them aside